DavComo/athleticsStreamCode/README.md

 <br><br>

 #### Adding
 If you are adding a new school, follow the instructions of the program and when prompted for the path of the logo for the school you want, it's important to ensure the picture is exactly 200 by 200 pixels in size and that you enter the absolute path of the image in your system (Starting with for example C:/ on Windows and /Users on MacOS).
-After you have entered, if your [streamData.js](./streamData.js) is valid and existant, you will be asked to provide the names of all the databases you want to add the school to.
+After you have entered the image ptah, you will be asked to provide the names of all the databases you want to add the school to.
 Enter these comma separated, for example:
 '`MIS-stream-1, MIS-stream_2, MIS-stream_3`' <br>
 After all that, you should receive confirmation of each successful change to the databases and able to seamlessly use your new custom school.
 <br><br>